american citizen greatness

 IV.
 Revenue Allocation and Use of Levy Proceeds

-1. Government Assistance and Training Programs
+1) Government Assistance and Training Programs

-2. Support for Displaced U.S. Citizen Workers
+2) Support for Displaced U.S. Citizen Workers

-3. Incentives for Companies Hiring U.S. Citizen Workers
+3) Incentives for Companies Hiring U.S. Citizen Workers

 • Tax Incentives:

-• Hiring Credit: $7,500 per U.S. Citizen Worker hired for small businesses (<50 employees), $5,000 for medium businesses (50–500 employees), and $3,000 for large businesses (>500 employees).
+• Hiring Credit: $7,500 per U.S. citizen worker hired for small businesses (<50 employees), $5,000 for medium businesses (50–500 employees), $3,000 for large businesses (>500 employees).

-• Retention Credit: $1,000 annually per U.S. Citizen Worker retained for over one year.
+• Retention Credit: $1,000 annually per U.S. citizen worker retained for over one year.

-• Payroll Tax Reduction: 10% payroll tax reduction for firms with 90%+ U.S. Citizen Worker workforces, maintained for 12 months.
+• Payroll Tax Reduction: 10% payroll tax reduction for firms with 90%+ U.S. citizen worker workforces, maintained for 12 months.

 • Eligibility Criteria:

-• Maintain at least 90% U.S. Citizen Worker workforce.
+• Maintain at least 90% U.S. citizen worker workforce.

-• No layoffs of U.S. Citizen Workers in favor of Foreign Labor.
+• No layoffs of U.S. citizen workers in favor of foreign labor.

 • Compliance sustained for 12 months.

-4. Economic Development Projects
+4) Economic Development Projects

 • Community Investment: Fund infrastructure and community projects to create jobs for U.S. citizen workers and stimulate local economies.

-• Small Business Support: Provide grants and low-interest loans to small businesses prioritizing hiring U.S. citizen workers, fostering job creation.
+• Small Business Support: Provide grants and low-interest loans to small businesses prioritizing U.S. citizen workers, fostering job creation.

 V. Transition Assistance for Affected Industries